nicolasilepe/fid/README.md

-# This Repo is for DIG2500 Fundamentsls of Interactive Design.
+# This Repo is for DIG2500 Fundamentals of Interactive Design.
 Projects
 3 websites